 Toggle: English / Spanish

-Amniocentesis is a test sometimes done during pregnancy that looks for birth defects and genetic problems in the developing baby.
+Amniocentesis is a test that can be done during pregnancy to look for birth defects and genetic problems in the developing baby.

 Culture - amniotic fluid; Culture - amniotic cells; Alpha-fetoprotein - amniocentesis

 Amniocentesis removes a small amount of fluid from the sac around the baby in the womb (uterus).
 It is most often done in a doctor's office or medical center.
 You do not need to stay in the hospital.